-Quantified Objective: Rehabilitate 200 housing units (25 extremely low income, 25 very low income, 75 low income, and 75 moderate income) through the NRP Program, targeting neighborhoods with an older housing stock, such as in the West End, Cherry Street, St. Rose, Railroad Square, Olive Park, Burbank Gardens, and Ridgway, and provide grants to at least four households with disabilities annually, reducing displacement.
+Quantified Objective: Rehabilitate 200 housing units (25 extremely low income, 25 very low income, 75 low income, and 75 moderate income) through the NRP Program and provide grants to at least four households with disabilities annually, reducing displacement.

 Housing Conditions Survey.
 To ensure the City has an accurate percentage of the homes in need of rehabilitation and replacement, the City will complete a Housing Conditions Survey in older neighborhoods and neighborhoods with lower median incomes, to evaluate rehabilitation need.
 Based on findings of the focused evaluation, the City will identify measures to encourage housing preservation, conservation, and acquisition rehabilitation, and mitigate potential costs, displacement and relocation impacts on residents.
 These measures may include, but are not limited to: